aldro61/mmit/tutorials/R/README.md

 ### mmif()

 Learning a random forest of Max Margin Interval Tree.
+And giving list of trees as output.

   #### Usage: